A VTG state that indicates that the SIP (unicast) line or multicast line is fully operational. The PTT and volume indicators appear highlighted.

 Integrates multiple channel pairs into a single system.
 When a user wants to transmit a message, the trunked system automatically selects a currently unused channel pair and assigns it to the user, decreasing the probability of having to wait for a free channel.

 The Cisco IPICS user may set up personal login information, download the PMC application, customize the PMC skin, and specify communication preferences that are used to configure audio devices.
-By using a predefined user ID and profile, the user can participate in PTT channels and VTGs by using the PMC, supported models of Cisco Unified IP Phones, and the Public Switched Telephone Network (PSTN) via the telephony dial functionality of the Cisco IPICS IP policy engine.
-Users may have one or more Cisco IPICS roles, such as system administrator, ops view administrator, operator or dispatcher.
+By using a predefined user ID and profile, the user can participate in PTT channels and VTGs by using the PMC or a supported Cisco IP Phone model.
+Users may have one or more Cisco IPICS roles, such as system administrator, operator or dispatcher.

 Specifies point-to-point transmission, or a message sent to a single network destination.

 Voice Activity Detection.
 When VAD is enabled on a voice port or on a dial peer, only audible speech is transmitted over the network.
 When VAD is enabled on Cisco IPICS, the PMC only sends voice traffic when it detects your voice.